 This is a relaxation practice focusing on abdominal breathing for dealing with challenges of stress and anxiety.
-Abdominal breathing can be a useful tool because we take our breath with us wherever we go.
+Abdominal breathing can be a useful tool, because we take our breath with us wherever we go.

-So you might like to start with just placing your hand on your belly and feel whether it expands as you inhale and contracts as you exhale.
+You might like to start with just placing your hand on your belly and feel whether it expands as you inhale and contracts as you exhale.
 If it doesn’t, this exercise will help you to bring our breath down to the abdominal area out of the higher parts of your chest & ribcage.
 Abdominal breathing or belly breathing helps to regulate irregular breathing patterns especially those that are due to stress or irritation.
 Anxiety, as you’re probably aware can lead to shallow, rapid breathing and even hyperventilation.
 Sometimes a panic attack can cause increased shortness of breath, thoughts of losing control and pains in the chest.

 By bringing the breath back into the belly you can help the body return to balance.
 So when anxiety arises, first acknowledge the feeling then gently practice bringing your attention back to the breath – the breath at the abdomen or at your belly.